determined-ai/determined/docs/manage/users.rst

    det -u <username> user logout

+.. _strong-password:

 ******************
  Change Passwords
 ******************

-Users have blank passwords by default.
-This might be sufficient for low-security or experimental clusters, and it still provides the organizational benefits of associating each Determined object with the user that created it.
-If desired, a user can change their own password using the ``user change-password`` subcommand:
+A user can change their own password using the ``user change-password`` subcommand:

 .. code::